Lab43/underdot/README.md

 ## YAML front matter and variables

-You can use [YAML front matter](https://jekyllrb.com/docs/front-matter/) to specify a template page or to pass variables to the template engine.
+You can use [YAML front matter](https://jekyllrb.com/docs/front-matter/) to specify a template or to pass variables to the template engine.

 `source/a-very-fancy-page.ejs`
 ```